zle0o/Server-Cloner-v1/README.md

 - Token may have been rotated; update it

 **"Access Denied" Error**
-- Confirm you have admin permissions
+- Confirm you have admin permissions on the target server
 - Check bot permissions in server settings

 **"Rate Limited" Message**